Academic Operational Policies

-- School deans will review and support concept papers for new programs of study and will review and support proposed change(s) to existing programs of study and courses, as appropriate.
+- School Deans will review and support business plans for new programs of study and will review and support proposed change(s) to existing programs of study and courses, as appropriate.

-- The Enrolment Management Team will review and approve new program of study concept papers and business plans, as appropriate.
+- The Enrolment Management Team will review and approve new program of study business plans.

 - The Academic Leadership Team will review and approved proposed change(s) to existing programs of study, as appropriate.

 - The College Executive Team (CET) and the Board of Governors will review and approve new program of study business plans, as appropriate.